 How would FHIR work together with registries, what would happen up front.

 MACRA: CMS had several iterations of efforts to revolutionize collection of medial data - How to use electron health records.
 PQR = Physician Quality Reporting system – also system to track physician cases.
-Trying to streamline process and produce outcomes in Macra - Medical access …..
+Trying to streamline process and produce outcomes in MACRA

 Final rule being enacted in Oct 2016.

 Reporting system, meaningful use, data collection and submitted to CMS to insure hospital systems are using electronic data that is submitted.

-Workshops: National Quality Data Bank – Nat.
-College of Surgeons has 4 major registries.
-All registries run on different platforms, diff vendors.
+Workshops: National Quality Data Bank – American College of Surgeons has 4 major registries.
+All registries run on different platforms with different vendors.

 Goal: To review data across registries

-How can we help?
-We want focus on clinical data registries, need education on operability.
+The HL7 Registry group asked how they can help the National College of Surgeons with their informatics needs.
+ACS want focus on clinical data registries, need education on operability.

-ACTION: Anita will look for people to provide Chrystal info on topics of interest
+ACTION: Anita communicate to the HL7 Education Committee ACS’s (Chrystal) education needs to identify the correct individuals to talk with concerning specific topics of interest

 ACTION: Chrystal will talk with performance committee chair to discuss types of training (i.e. payment) and we’ll see if there is any other ideas for training.